-You may now press F3, Insert, to Insert a new block of program commands before the program block just viewed, F4, Delete, to delete that program block, F2, Get Block, to go to a certain block, F1, Display, to re-enter the program, or F5, Back, to go back to the main edit menu.
+You may now press F3, Insert, to Insert a new block of program commands before the program block just viewed.
+Press F4, Delete, to delete that program block.
+Press F2, Get Block, to go to a certain block.
+Press F1, Display, to re-enter the program, or F5, Back, to go back to the main edit menu.

-Remember, once in the program via any Alter menu function (except, of course, F5) you may step through your program via F1 and F2, even though these functions are not displayed on the screen at the time.
+Remember, once in the program by pressing any Alter menu function (except, of course, F5) you may step through your program by pressing F1 and F2, even though these functions are not displayed on the screen at the time.
 Use these functions to check your program while editing.